Tuwaiq-Data-Science-Bootcamp/Capstone_Proposal/README.md

 - Increase Man power according to zones or area

 The objectives:
-- See how many tickets were opened in the last month on the device?
+- See how many tickets were opened and closed in the last month on the device?
--
+- See how many tickets were opened by zone
+- Total tickets opend by month

 ### Dataset Description:
 - Number of rows: 500,000